-Milk products are nutritious and healthy for people although even that is debatable.
-Therefore, it’s not surprising there’s some controversy about sharing your milk with your favorite pet in the world.
-Dogs do drink milk from their mothers post birth but does that mean it’s OK for a dog to drink it at a later time?
+Milk is considered nutritious and healthy for people but even that’s debatable.
+Sharing milk with your dog is even more questionable.
+Dogs do drink milk, from their mothers post birth.
+But does that mean it’s okay for them to drink it routinely later on?

-This leads to questions about dairy products for dogs in general.
+Dairy products for dogs in general raise several questions.
 Are they safe for the canine species?
-Will they benefit from the high protein, vitamins and minerals that are present in milk products?
-You may be shocked to learn that milk products should not be given to dogs.
-This is yet another case of how different the human system is from the canine system.
+Will they benefit from the high protein, vitamins and minerals in milk products?
+You may be shocked to learn that milk based products should not be given to dogs.
+This is yet another case of how our human system is different from that of a dog.

-Milk and milk-based products contain a large amount of lactose.
-The human body normally has the necessary enzymes to break down this component to be absorbed by the body.
-Dogs, however, don’t have enough of these enzymes to properly process lactose.
-In short, dogs are lactose-intolerant just like some people are.
+Milk and milk-based products contain lots of lactose.
+Most humans have the necessary enzymes to break down this component which is then absorbed by the body.
+Dogs, however, do not have enough of these enzymes to properly process lactose.
+In short, dogs are mostly lactose-intolerant.

 Can I Give My Dog Milk?
 Answer: No

-Just like people, dogs have different levels of tolerance for lactose.
-While some dogs may be immediately affected, there are also those that are not affected by dairy consumption at all.
-In both cases, it is still important that you know how feeding milk to your dog can cause a serious imbalance in their system and trigger other health problems as well.
+Some dogs may be immediately affected.
+There are also those that are not affected by dairy consumption at all.
+It’s important to know that feeding milk to your dog can cause a serious imbalance in their system and trigger other health problems as well.

 Severe cases of lactose intolerance can lead to vomiting and diarrhea.
 If this happens, you should keep your dog hydrated by offering some Pedialyte which is an oral dextrose.
-If the situation clears up quickly, then the issue is resolved.
-But if the diarrhea and vomiting symptoms continue or worsen, you should consult a veterinarian right away.
+If the symptoms continue or worsen, you should consult a veterinarian right away.

 Mild forms of lactose intolerance can also manifest in the form of gas.
-If your dog has gas, you might be able to hear some rumbling sounds in their tummy.
-Most of the time, dogs that are suffering from gas will refuse to eat their food until the situation clears up.
+If your dog has gas, you may be able to hear some rumbling sounds in their tummy.
+Often times, dogs experiencing gas will refuse to eat their food until the situation clears up.
 This is a sign of intolerance to certain foods that you will hopefully notice.

 Milk is not really life-threatening to dogs.
-In fact, some dogs can even tolerate it as stated above.
+In fact, your dog may even tolerate it.
 However, why should you risk it?
-Even if your dog might only suffer mild forms of diarrhea, you will still be exposing your canine friend to bacteria when this happens.
-Bacteria-related problems can always progress into more serious diseases which are sometimes difficult to diagnose.
+Even if your dog suffers only mild forms of diarrhea, you will still be exposing your canine friend to bacteria as a result.
+Bacteria-related problems can progress into more serious diseases which are sometimes difficult to diagnose.

-If you feel the need to give your dog milk, some people find warm milk to have a soothing effect especially for puppies, then get lactose-free milk products.
+If you feel the need to give your dog milk, warm milk can have a soothing effect especially for puppies, then get lactose-free milk products.
 In order to play it safe, you can buy dog milk from a pet supply store.
 These types of stores carry milk products that are specially formulated for dogs, usually puppies.

-You can opt to give healthy dairy products like yogurt as these types of products are more easily digestible.
-Aside from yogurt and lactose-free milk, it would be better if you simply avoided giving dairy products to your dog.
+You can opt to give more healthy dairy products, like yogurt, as these types of products are more easily digestible for dogs.
+There really aren’t many other human options aside from yogurt and lactose-free milk when it comes to providing dairy.